FAFSA How-To

 EVEN IF YOU THINK you won’t qualify for any aid, we encourage you to fill out the FAFSA.
 There are Carroll College grants and scholarships you may be eligible for just because you filed the FAFSA.
 These grants and scholarships include large awards like the Montana and Northwest Advantage Awards that range from $1,000 to $11,000.
 There are also special room grants for special populations.

-If you apply and submit your FAFSA by January 2024 you will receive a full Financial Aid Offer Letter by February 1, 2024.
+If you apply and submit your FAFSA by December 1, 2024 you will receive a full Financial Aid Offer Letter by January of 2025.

 If you would like to be considered for any federal need-based aid (Pell Grant, FSEOG Grant, Stafford loans, and Federal Work-Study) or Carroll College need-based aid, you must complete the FAFSA.
 It is easy if you take a few steps to get prepared.